 Whether you are a new business or an established Downtown business, there is lots of important information in the Members Centre for your review.
-To learn about the benefits of membership, please visit the Services, Programs & Events page.
+To learn about the benefits of membership, please download your copy of the Membership Guide and visit the Services, Programs & Events page.

 If you are a new business in Downtown Kelowna … we want to extend a warm welcome to you, your business and employees.
-We are happy that you have decided to locate your business in Downtown Kelowna, a dynamic centre of commerce, entertainment, recreation and parks, and look forward to working with you!
+We are happy that you have decided to locate your business in Downtown Kelowna, a dynamic centre of commerce, entertainment, recreation and parks.

-The Downtown Kelowna Association (DKA) is a non-profit organization dedicated to ensuring the Downtown is a safe and desirable place to conduct business, live, work, play and enjoy through the cooperative efforts of its members and local government.
-The BIA, officially registered in 1989, is funded by a commercial taxation assessment levy paid to The City of Kelowna, by the property owners within the BIA.
+The Downtown Kelowna Association (DKA) is a non-profit organization dedicated to ensuring the Downtown Business Improvement Area (BIA) is a safe and desirable place to conduct business, live, work, play and enjoy through the cooperative efforts of its members and local government.
+The BIA, officially registered in 1989, is funded by a commercial taxation assessment levy paid by the property owners within the BIA to the City of Kelowna through Bylaw No. 10880.
 You are automatically a member of the Downtown Kelowna Association when located within the BIA – click here to view a map of the boundary.
-There is no membership fee.
+There is no additional membership fee.

 Business & Property Owner Information